eXist-db/usermanager/README.md

 # eXistdb User Manager app

-Rewrite of original user manager used to be deployed as plugin of the eXistdb dashboard.
+Rewrite of original eXistdb user manager that came as a plugin of dashboard.

-This new version is based upon Web Components specifically on Polymer 2.0 for cross-browser compat.

 UserManager 2 comes as a standalone application and is not dependent on dashboard any more.

-This is still an early release.
-There are certainly some detail issues.
-Help, comments and proposals welcome.
+User Manager is accessible for users of the 'dba' group exclusively.

+## Installation

+Use the eXistdb Package Manager to install the app from public repo.
+This will always the latest and greatest.

-## Setup
+## Development Setup

+***Note: this section is only relevant if you like to build User Manager yourself to apply your own modifications.***

-This app requires NodeJS and [Polymer CLI](https://www.polymer-project.org/2.0/start/toolbox/set-up) for creating optimized builds of the application.
+This app requires NodeJS and [Polymer CLI](https://www.polymer-project.org/2.0/start/toolbox/set-up) for creating optimized production builds of the application.

 For development purposes you can simply call ```ant``` to create a xar.

 1. make sure you have NodeJS installed.
 See 'notes on setting up nodejs' below for help.
 1. execute ```npm install``` to load dependencies